Iterated club shooting and the stationary-logic constructible model: Introduction and preliminaries

-$C(\aa)$ is a model of $\mathrm{ZF}$, but recent results of Magidor and V\"{a}\"{a}n\"{a}nen show it might not always be a model of $\mathrm{AC}$.
-However in this paper it will always turn out to be a forcing extension of $L$, so it will satisfy $\mathrm{AC}$. \begin{defn} The sequence of iterated $C(\aa)$s is defined recursively by:
+$C(\aaa)$ is a model of $\zf$, but recent results of Kennedy, Magidor and V\"{a}\"{a}n\"{a}nen (see the appendix of \cite{IMEL2}) suggest it might not always be a model of the Axiom of Choice ($\mathrm{AC}$).
+However in this paper it will always turn out to be a forcing extension of $L$, so it will satisfy $\mathrm{AC}$. \footnote{Due to this issue, in \cite{IMEL2} the authors revise the definition of $C(\aaa)$, and the model defined above is denoted by $C_o(\aaa)$ ($o$ for $o$ld).
+However to avoid excessive notation we will stick with the original notation here.
+It is still open whether there is an actual distinction between the resulting models, but recent research indicates that in the cases discussed here there is no distinction.} \begin{definition} The sequence of iterated $C(\aaa)$s is defined recursively by:

-This will be our main object of study in this paper. \end{defn}
+This will be our main object of study in this paper. \end{definition}